Medical student writers, the OMA wants to hear from you

 - Clerkship rotation: Write an article about a meaningful patient interaction during a clerkship rotation

 Article submission FAQs

-Please submit original photos, charts or graphics to complement your article.
-Images should be supplied in colour as high-resolution JPEG or EPS files (300 dpi), or high-resolution PDF with fonts embedded.
-Alternatively, Scrub-In will source an image to accompany your article.
+Photos should be supplied in colour as high-resolution JPEG or EPS files (300 dpi), or high-resolution PDF.

-Scrub-In retains the rights to all published material as well as all material that is subsequently posted on oma.org.
-Articles appearing in Scrub-In or on oma.org may not be reproduced in whole or, in part, without the written permission of the Ontario Medical Association.
+The OMA retains the rights to all material published on its communication channels.
+Content may not be reproduced in whole or, in part, without the written permission of the Ontario Medical Association.